Honda Indy Grand Prix of Alabama – Barber Motorsports Park

 RAHAL LETTERMAN LANIGAN RACING AT BARBER… This will mark the second IndyCar race for the team at Barber Motorsports Park.
 In 2012, the team prepared an entry for Takuma Sato who set the third fastest time in Friday’s first practice and was fastest in the wet second session but traffic limited his qualifying performance to 16th.
 In the race he passed four cars for 12th place on red alternate tires but struggled on primary tires and ultimately retired in 24th place due to mechanical failure after 52/90 laps.

-NEXT UP: The morning warm-up will take place tomorrow from 11:00-11:30 a.m.
+NEXT UP: Practice will take place tomorrow morning from 8:00-8:30 a.m.
 CT.
-The 90-lap Honda Indy Grand Prix of Alabama will be televised by NBC Sports Network beginning at 3 p.m.
+Qualifying will take place from 10:25-11:35 AM on Saturday and will be televised by NBC Sports Network at 5 p.m.
 ET.
 Timing and Scoring information is available for all sessions from www.indycar.com.
+The Honda Indy Grand Prix of Alabama will be televised live on NBC Sports Network at 3:00 PM ET Sunday, April 7.

 PHOTO AND VIDEO AVAILABLE: Media members who register on the IndyCar Series media site have access to photography and video.
 Register for access at: http://www.indycarmedia.com/pages/ApplyforAccess